-Almost four years ago now, before ‘the sharing economy’ was a buzz word, our small band of friends came together in Toronto when we met at a meeting for those concerned about the state of the world – poverty, the environment, mental health, discrimination, war, debt.
+Nearly 5 years ago now, before ‘the sharing economy’ was a buzz word, our small band of friends came together in Toronto over a concern for the state of the world – poverty, the environment, mental health, discrimination, war, debt.
 We wanted to solve ALL the problems.
-Not long after meeting, we learned about a Tool Lending Library in Vancouver and thought that maybe this would be a good place to start for Toronto as well.
+Not long after meeting, we learned about a Tool Lending Library in Vancouver and thought that maybe this would be a good place to start for Toronto as well:

 If we could inspire people to share tools, could the sharing movement expand in a way that would make a real difference in reducing over-consumption of goods while increasing access to what people need?

-Obviously buying less things means we can reduce the amount of stuff we are dumping into our landfills.
-In fact, Canada is now producing so much waste efforts are being made to focus on the first of the three Rs: REDUCE.
+Buying less stuff means we can reduce the amount we are dumping into our landfills.
+Canada, due to its overwhelming waste problem, is now shifting its waste management strategy in this direction with an emphasis on the first of the three Rs: REDUCE.

-Sharing tools builds a lot more than shelves and DIY projects: when you share resources, a creative hub begins to emerge where people come together to help each other out.
+Sharing tools builds a lot more than shelves and DIY projects: when you share resources, a creative hub emerges where people come together to help each other out.
 Sharing tools allows individuals to be part of a community of like-minded makers, builders, re-builders, tinkerers, experimenters and innovators.

 Beyond the immediate community within the tool library, sharing tools simultaneously serves to bolster the broader neighbourhood by giving people access to tools and the knowledge to use them who otherwise would not be able to afford it.
 When everyone is paying a small fee to have access to all the tools, everyone benefits.
 Suddenly those who were not able to afford renovations to their home are empowered with the skills and tools to do it themselves.
 Those who did not have a space to brainstorm, create and problem solve are given a place and a network to do so.

-Toronto, like so many cities, is expensive (and apparently only getting more expensive with the direction the Canadian economy is going in).
-If you need an item occasionally, what sense is there in spending money on that thing to own it?
-Is it worth spending money on heating such a large house to store all these things you only use occasionally?
+Toronto, like so many cities, is expensive.
+If you need an item only occasionally, what sense is there in spending money on that thing to own it?

-If you need a tool for a project (or even a couple of projects) it is smarter financially to have access to it when you need it rather than forking over all this cash for something you are hardly going to use.
+If you need a tool for a project (or even a couple of projects) it is smarter financially to have access to them when you need them rather than forking over all this cash for something you are hardly going to use.

 In the same vein, if you own a lot of stuff you need a place to put it.
-Canada’s self-storage industry is now second in the world only to the United States – it’s so big, in fact, that it warrants our very own reality-TV series centred around the subject: ‘Storage Wars‘.
+Canada’s self-storage industry is now second in the world only to the United States – it’s so big, in fact, that it generated its very own reality-TV series: ‘Storage Wars‘.

 To bring it back to tools, Greg, who sits on the board of the non-profit behind the tool library in Toronto, puts it nicely: “Sharing tools doesn’t just give me access to things I don’t own – it lets me do more with what I already have.
 The space in my home that isn’t taken up by unnecessary possessions gives me the freedom to be creative there.”